garloff/coverage/README.md

 Intel also benefits from this optimization, maybe even a bit more, but TigerLake (and older) is still more than an order of magnitude behind modern ARM and AMD cores.
 Strange.

+OK, mystery solved: intel CPUs slow down like crazy once you have to deal with subnormals.
+Testing for them (see ISZERO macro in chains3) and avoiding most ops on subnormals results in performance that's on par with AMD and ARM.